Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_Slides.md

 </br>

-- New state transitions that occur on a parachain must be validated against the registered PVF
+- New state transitions that occur on a parachain must be validated against the registered parachain code via the PVF

 Notes: